jimhigson/oboe.js/writing/main/5_Implementation.md

 \ref{testpyramid} p.\pageref{testpyramid}) to be further split into two sub-layers.
 Arguably, the upper of these sub-layer is not a unit test because it is verifying more than one unit and there is some redundancy since the tokens are tested both individually and as full expressions.
-I maintain that a purist approach would not help because stubbing out the tokenizer functions would be a considerable effort and would not improve the rigor of the JSONPath specification.
+A more purist approach would not help because stubbing out the tokenizer functions would be a considerable effort and would not improve the rigor of the JSONPath specification.